grimmer0125/electron-face-finder/README.md

 ## Currently this is only tested on Mac platform.
-This experimental project is based on [https://github.com/cmusatyalab/openface](https://github.com/cmusatyalab/openface) and [https://github.com/yyosifov/image-viewer](https://github.com/yyosifov/image-viewer).
+This experimental project is based on the following projects.
+1. [https://github.com/cmusatyalab/openface](https://github.com/cmusatyalab/openface),Apache 2.0 License.
+Modify its Dockerfile.
+2. [https://github.com/yyosifov/image-viewer](https://github.com/yyosifov/image-viewer),  ISC License.
+Most of UI are from it.

 ### Known Issues:
 1. It seems that sometimes electron side will send partial data to the python sever running in the previous docker container.
 It may happen when you close the app and immediately restart it and operate it very soon.